The LA for All Campaign

 DOWNLOAD LA FOR ALL ASSETS

-LA for All was created by five different Asian American and Pacific Islander (AAPI) artists to empower stories from our city through artwork, and to encourage the reporting of hate crimes and hate incidents.
+LA For All was created by five different Asian American and Pacific Islander (AAPI) artists to empower stories from our city through artwork, and to encourage the reporting of hate crimes and hate incidents.
 Even though this is a campaign to stop hate, it intentionally does not center hate as the subject of the campaign.
 Instead, we are using this space to empower our diverse communities and talk about what we stand for - belonging, inclusion and solidarity.

 LA for All screen on LAFC Stadium Entrance